Stay up-to-date in pulmonary and critical care. No spam.

-Anyone with the keys to a ventilator knows, or should, that low tidal volume ventilation (~6 mL/kg ideal body weight) for patients with ARDS can be lifesaving: as many as one in 11 people with ARDS treated by low tidal volume ventilation will have their lives saved or extended while in the hospital.
+Anyone with the keys to a ventilator knows, or should, that low tidal volume ventilation (~6 mL/kg ideal body weight) for patients with ARDS can be lifesaving: as many as one in 11 people with ARDS treated by low tidal volume ventilation may have their lives saved or extended while in the hospital.

 What They Did

-Dale Needham, Elizabeth Colantuoni, Peter Pronovost, Roy Brower et al prospectively followed 485 patients with ARDS at Johns Hopkins and U. of Maryland hospitals, obtaining their recorded ventilator settings twice daily (a total of 6,240 vent settings or 8 per patient).
+Dale Needham, Elizabeth Colantuoni, Peter Pronovost, Roy Brower et al prospectively followed 485 patients with ARDS at Johns Hopkins and University of Maryland hospitals, obtaining their recorded ventilator settings twice daily (a total of 6,240 vent settings or 8 per patient).
 Investigators followed the patients for two years after diagnosis, comparing their survival according to how consistently they were treated with low tidal volume ventilation.
 They published their results in the April 5, 2012 BMJ.

 What They Found